 “We did manage to reduce crime in the area and the way we did that was by making the residents feel safer on the streets so they could come out of their homes, do gardening and take the children to parks.
 If there are more people on the streets then the people who want to commit crime have more witnesses so they are less likely to do it.
 Organised criminal gangs are not afraid to stand up to the police and individuals but they are afraid to confront whole communities who stand together.”

 Sarah has plans and a vision for The Separated Child Foundation.

 “I know its way down the line but it would be great if we could have a place where we could care for separated children.
-In the short time though we need to support our Chief Executive to enable him to exploit all the opportunities that come his way.”
+In the short term, though, we need to support our Chief Executive to enable him to exploit all the opportunities that come his way.”

 She is not in a hurry as she believes that organisations do better when they go slowly that way, they can grow incrementally as they gain more experience.

 “I have some lived experience of the issues which will help me advocate for separated children.
 It’s a fine line knowing how to tell these children’s stories without stirring up traumatic emotions which are extremely painful but we do need to share them so that others know what is going on.
 I hope through my role as Chair I will be able to help them do this.”